 Around the Pyramids of the three Pharaohs, there are smaller pyramids belonging to the pharaohs’ queens, mothers, and daughters.
 These include the tombs of Queen Khentkaus I, and Queen Hetepheres.

-The worker's village is where the workers who built the Pyramids of Giza lived.
-It was discovered in 1988 by archaeologist Mark Lehner at the southeast of the Giza necropolis.
-Here you can also find the bakeries and breweries built for the workers.
+This is where the workers who built the Pyramids of Giza lived.
+It was discovered in 1988 by archaeologist Mark Lehner on the southeast side of the Giza necropolis, where the bakeries and breweries built for the workers still are!

 Each of the Giza Pyramids have a number of attached temples, including a valley temple were where the bodies of the pharaohs were prepared for burial, and a mortuary temple where priests worshipped the deceased pharaohs.

 The Pyramids of Giza are iconic colossal structures located near Cairo in Egypt.
 They were built in ancient times as elaborate tombs to house their Pharaohs.
 The Pyramids of Giza comprise 3 main pyramids- the Great Pyramid, the Pyramid of Khafre, and the Pyramid of Menkaure.
 The Great Pyramid is celebrated as one of the seven wonders of the world and the entire Giza Pyramid Complex is preserved as a UNESCO World Heritage Site.

 The Pyramids of Giza are an integral part of Egypt’s history, serving as tombs for their Pharaohs and housing their treasures.
 They represent a connection between the world of the dead and the living world, as per ancient Egyptian beliefs.
 People from all over the world visit the Pyramids of Giza year after year to marvel at the level of engineering and planning required to build these magnificent structures.